 Research and development expenses consist primarily of personnel and related expenses.
 These expenses also include product design costs prior to the application development stage, third-party services and consulting expenses, software subscriptions, and allocated overhead costs for overhead used in research and development activities.
 A substantial portion of our research and development efforts are focused on enhancing our software, including researching ways to add new features and functionality to our platform.
 We anticipate continuing to invest in innovation and technology development, and as a result, we expect research and development expenses to continue to increase in dollar amount but to decrease as a percentage of revenue over the longer term, although the percentage may fluctuate from quarter to quarter depending on the extent and timing of product development initiatives.
-In the short term, we expect research and development costs to increase as a percentage of revenue as we invest in product innovation.
+In the short term, research and development costs could increase as a percentage of revenue.